nya3jp/tast/docs/test_dependencies.md

 *   `arc_camera3` - Using [Camera HAL3] interface in Chrome and Android.
 *   `arc_launched_32bit` - This platform originally launched with 32-bit Android.
 *   `arc_launched_64bit` - This platform originally launched with 64-bit Android.
+*   `arc_pstore` - The pstore feature is enabled on the Android kernel.
 *   `arm` - The [arm] 32 and 64 bit processor architecture.
 *   `aslr` - Address space layout randomization, which mitigates buffer-overflow attacks, is functional (this is not true for builds with [AddressSanitizer]